champions4change361-dotcom/champions-for-change/replit.md

 Branding: Green and blue color scheme from Champions for Change logo, emphasis on educational impact and coach-built heritage.
 Competitive Strategy: Mission-driven advantage - "Let them copy, they'll always be behind and can't replicate the authentic educational mission."
 District Value Proposition: At $2,490/year, districts save $31,010-$65,510 annually compared to current solutions while supporting educational mission.
 ROI of 1,244%-2,629% makes non-adoption fiscally irresponsible.
+Guaranteed Pricing Model: "The price you pay at the time is the price you always pay" - creates permanent cost advantage for early adopters and eliminates budget uncertainty.

 ## System Architecture